An Overview of Cyber Security Funding for Open Source Software: Research Questions

 The question can be motivated by the extensive research on choosing OSS components for a software project, whether commercial or open source.
 This research area is closely related to the survivability and sustainability aspects noted in the introduction.
 The list of factors to consider is extensive already in terms of security alone.
-The examples include reported vulnerability counts for a component~\citep{Cox19}, the centrality of a component in a dependency network and the trust placed upon its maintainers~\citep{Zimmermann19}, and even recommender systems using these and other factors for recommendations~\citep{Nguyen18}.
 By and large, however, the existing research has operated with quantified metrics that can be easily extracted from OSS projects.
 To this end, an answer to RQ.3 addresses a notable limitation in existing research because it may well be that a rationale for funding has only a little to do with the conventional, mechanical metrics.
-This point entwines with previous observations according to which developers mostly concentrate on functionality and not security when choosing OSS components and dependencies~\citep{Pashchenko20}.
+This point entwines with previous observations according to which developers mostly concentrate on functionality and not security when choosing OSS components and dependencies~\cite{Pashchenko20}.
 Here too the incentives noted in the introduction are visible.
 In any case, an answer to RQ.3 can also be beneficial to OSS projects and their developers in formulating competitive funding proposals.
-In this regard, RQ.3 further aligns with existing research on guidelines for writing grant applications in the domain of software projects~\citep{Strasser22}.
-In addition to the types of software and the rationales for funding decisions, it is relevant to know what kind of cyber security the funded projects have addressed: \begin{itemize} \item{RQ.4: What kind of cyber security the OSS projects funded by the STA and OpenSSF have addressed?} \end{itemize}
+In this regard, RQ.3 further aligns with existing research on guidelines for writing grant applications in the domain of software projects~\cite{Strasser22}.
+In addition to the types of software and the rationales for funding decisions, it is relevant to further know what kind of cyber security the funded projects have addressed: \begin{itemize} \item{RQ.4: \textit{What kind of cyber security the open source software projects funded by the STA and OpenSSF have addressed?}} \end{itemize}

 An answer to RQ.4 sheds further light on how the funding bodies have perceived criticality in terms of cyber security.
 In addition, the answer helps to better understand what kind of cyber security bottlenecks there are in the OSS domain according to the two funding bodies.
 However, it may well be that the real or perceived bottlenecks differ between the funding bodies.
 This point can be extended and presented as the final research question: